skypilot-org/skypilot/README.md

 We welcome and value all contributions to the project!
 Please refer to the [contribution guide](CONTRIBUTING.md) for more on how to get involved.

 <!-- Footnote -->
-[^1]: SkyPilot is primarily targeted at machine learning workloads, but it can also support many general workloads.
+[^1]: SkyPilot is currently targeted at machine learning workloads, but it can also support many general workloads.
 We're excited to hear about your use case and would love to hear more about how we can better support your requirements - please join us in [this discussion](https://github.com/skypilot-org/skypilot/discussions/1016)!